-Institution Chart description Institution Short description which is stored in mangroves, peatlands, old-growth forests, and marshes.
+Institution Short description which is stored in mangroves, peatlands, old-growth forests, and marshes.
 Conservational International scientists led a team of globally re- nowned experts to determine where these carbon stocks are, whether human activities threaten them and how quickly the stocks could be recovered if lost - creating a global map of irrecoverable carbon in Earth's ecosystems.
 Informed by this pioneering research, Conservation International is undertaking an ambitious initiative to protect 4 million square kilo- metres (more than 1.5 million square miles) of ecosystems - an area about the size of India and Bolivia combined - containing high amounts of irrecoverable carbon and biodiversity.
 IUCN - Contribu- The Contributions for Nature platform are created by IUCN and allows tions for Nature members to document where they are undertaking (or planning to un- Platform dertake) conservation actions.
 It overlays data for biodiversity and for nature-based solutions to climate change.
 This allows IUCN constitu- ents to document their intended contributions to IUCN's Nature 2030 Programme and, by extension, other conservation frameworks and agreements such as the Global Biodiversity Framework, Paris Agree- ment, and UN Sustainable Development Goals (SDGs).
-IUCN - Panorama The PANORAMA platform is a global knowledge exchange initiative Platform created by IUCN that identifies and promotes examples of tested and replicable solutions in biodiversity conservation and broader sustain- ability issues.
-It provides an open, neutral platform for anyone to share their successes, learn from the experiences of other practition- ers across sectors and geographies and exchange knowledge as part of the community.
-IUCN - ROAM The Restoration Opportunities Assessment Methodology (ROAM), de- veloped by IUCN and WRI, is a flexible and affordable framework for countries to rapidly identify and analyse opportunities for forest and landscape restoration (FLR) and identify specific priority areas at a national or sub-national level.
+IUCN - Panorama The PANORAMA platform is a global knowledge exchange initiative Platiorin created by IUCN that identifies and promotes examples of tested and ability issues.
+It provides an open neutral platform for anyone to ability issues.
+It provides all open, neutral platform for anyone to share their successes learn from the experiences of other practition. ers across sectors and geographies and exchange knowledge as part of the community IUCN - ROAM The Restoration Opportunities Assessment Methodology (ROAM), de- veloped by IUCN and WRI, is a flexible and affordable framework for countries to rapidly identify and analyse opportunities for forest and landscape restoration (FLR) and identify specific priority areas at a national or sub-national level.
 The IUCN has developed an accompa- nying handbook on ROAM that offers practical advice and options to bear in mind when considering or conducting an FLR assessment, as well as real-life examples of the kinds of outputs you can expect and will enable you to commission or design a tailor-made process to meet your specific needs.
 IUCN - World Da- Protected Planet is an authoritative data source on protected areas tabase of Pro- and other effective area-based conservation measures (OECMs).
 It extected Areas ists due to the extensive efforts of governments and other stakehold- ("Protected ers to map, monitor, and report data on protected areas and OECMs.
-Planet") Through the Protected Planet website, users can explore the World Database on Protected Areas (WDPA), World Database on OECMs, Global Database on Protected Area Management Effectiveness (GD- PAME), and a wealth of associated information.
-IUCN EbA Ecosystem-based Adaptation (EbA) is an approach to adaptation pro- moted by the IUCN that involves a wide range of ecosystem
+Planet") Through the Protected Planet website, users can explore the World Database on Protected Areas (WDPA), World Database on OECMs, Global Database on Protected Area Management Effectiveness (GD- rAME, and a wealth of associated information.
+TUCIN EDA moted by the IIICN that involves a wide range of ecosystem